EdgyCrypt/Static_Code_Checker/Project_Charter.md

 ### Success Measurement

 Static_Code_Checker will measure its success by the complexation of a stable version of the application that can easily be opened by the most technologically illiterate people.
-Distributed with github and possibly hosted [PyPi](https://pypi.org/).
+Distributed with github and possibly hosted on [PyPi](https://pypi.org/).

 Another measurement would be a seal of approval by the DeSales University Computer Science Department